volatiletech/sqlboiler/README.md

 Follow the steps below to do some basic model generation.
 Once we've generated our models, we can run the compatibility tests which will exercise the entirety of the generated code.
-This way we can ensure that our database is compatible with sqlboiler.
+This way we can ensure that our database is compatible with SQLBoiler.
 If you find there are some failing tests, please check the [Diagnosing Problems](#diagnosing-problems) section.

 ```sh